Writing Your First Test

 - baseline.condor

-: Contains test files organized by type (e.g., E2E, load, security).
+environments/: Contains environment-specific configurations (e.g.,base_url).resources/: Defines reusable resources such as HTTP requests.tests/: Contains test files organized by type (e.g., E2E, load, security).

 Step 1: Initialize a New Collection

-To set up this structure in your codebase, use the condor init
+To set up this structure in your codebase, use the condor init command:

-with empty files and folders.
+condor init collection/This creates a basic directory structure under collection/ with empty files and folders.
 You can modify and expand it as needed.

 Step 2: Define a Resource

 Create an HTTP resource that represents the service endpoint you want to test.
-For example, add the following to collection/resources/users/get_user.condor
+For example, add the following to collection/resources/users/get_user.condor:

 http "get_user" { method = "get" path = "/user/${var.id}"